-My researches are focused on post-secularism and technology.
-I have explained my understanding of post-secularism in my first book, Theism and Atheism in a Post-Secular Age (Palgrave, 2017), and in my current project I am extending the core argument of the book.
-My Leverhulme funded project at the University of Edinburgh investigates strategies for post-secular integration, through civic engagement, among British Shia immigrants.
-It particularly investigates the possibility of using blood donation as a policy tool for integration of immigrants into broader society.
+My Leverhulme funded research project is focused on post-secularism, social integration and technology.
+I have explained my understanding of post-secularism in my first book, Theism and Atheism in a Post-Secular Age (Palgrave, 2017), and I am currently extending the core argument of the book.
+This project at the University of Edinburgh investigates strategies for post-secular integration, through civic engagement, among British Shia immigrants.
+It particularly investigates the possibility of using blood donation as a social policy tool for integration of immigrants into broader society.

 Hashemi, M, (2017).
 Theism and Atheism in a Post-Secular Age, New York: Palgrave Macmillan.
 (Palgrave Website)